VCityTeam/Spatial-Multimedia-DB/Utils/ExtractVersionFromTilsesetJSON/readme.md

 1. Load tileset.json
 2. Extract information to compile versions and versionTransitions
 3. Create a new tileset.json with the versions and versionTransitions data

+## Hypothesis :
+ * Versions exist at a precise date (ex : 2009) so their startDate equal their endDate
+ * A building is in its source state until the transaction is over then it is in its destination state.

 ## Requirement :
 See the requirement inside the file "requirement.txt"